 GMP Due Date is the date that the GMP becomes payable for Contributing Members.
 It is your 60th birthday if you are female and your 65th birthday if you are male.

 Lifetime Allowance

-The Lifetime Allowance is the lifetime limit of $\pounds 1,073,100$ up to which your pension savings benefit from tax relief.
-It should be noted that there is no Lifetime Allowance Tax Charge for exceeding this limit from 6 April 2023.
+The Lifetime Allowance used to be the lifetime limit up to which your pension savings benefited from tax relief.
+The Lifetime Allowance limit was removed from 6 April 2024.

 Lifetime Allowance Tax Charge